-Unmapped, a 93,000 word work of speculative fiction set at the dawn of 2076, the American tricentennial, finds James—enamored with the Lewis and Clark expedition—yearning to explore beyond his small, Unmapped town in the Catskill Mountains.
+UNMAPPED, a work of speculative fiction set at the dawn of 2076, the American tricentennial, finds James—enamored with the Lewis and Clark expedition—yearning to explore beyond his small hometown in the Catskill Mountains.

-A story of young love and adventure, Unmapped is also the story of America dealing with climate change, sea level rise and the increasingly inescapable nature of technology.
-A country searching for its identity in the darkened corners of floating refugee camps.
+A story of young love and adventure, UNMAPPED is also the story of America dealing with climate change, sea level rise and the increasingly inescapable nature of technology.
 James, following the trail left behind by Lewis and Clark, with the tale of the Voyager Golden Records swirling in his head, finds unexpected truths along the road.
 Alone at the continent’s edge, staring out to the ocean, James finally comes face to face with his own reality and learns the danger of believing in stories, however beautiful they may be.